jendakol/mapboxtool/README.md

 however requests with more than _`N`_ (TBH I didn't manage to discover exact _`N`_...) waypoints end with HTTP 413 ("Payload Too Large") error.
 This is the reason why waypoints returned by Google are filtered to satisfy the limit.
 Unfortunately it may happen (if you try to render very long path) the filtering will be too strong which will cause killing the path fluency (didn't happen to me).

+## TODOs

+1. Parametrize rest of map rendering options - bearing, retina
+1. Parametrize more Directions API options - e.g. enable to plan walking route (will that work for trail paths?)